AVSystem/scala-commons/docs/GenCodec.md

   ```

   This is useful in particular when you want to refactor your case class and change the name of some field without changing the serialized format (in order to remain backwards compatible).
 Note that the annotation (like all other annotations used to customize serialization) may also be inherited from implemented/overridden member.

+* Using [`@whenAbsent`](http://avsystem.github.io/scala-commons/api/com/avsystem/commons/serialization/whenAbsent.html) you can provide a fallback value for case class field.
+This value
+  is used during deserialization when the field is missing in the encoded data.
+Alternatively to using `@whenAbsent`, you can simply provide Scala-level default parameter value and it
+  will also be picked up as fallback value for deserialization.
+However, `@whenAbsent` is better when you want the default value to be used *only* during deserialization, without
+  affecting programming interface.

 * Using [`@generated`](http://avsystem.github.io/scala-commons/api/com/avsystem/commons/serialization/generated.html) annotation on some additional members of your case class you can instruct the codec to serialize some additional fields into the resulting format.
 This can be useful when some case class field has been removed or converted to a regular `val` or `def` but we want the serialized format to be backwards compatible.
 Sometimes it may also be necessary to generate additional fields for the purpose of database indexing.